 Poppies provide gay spring and summer color for borders, containers, and bouquets.
-Give ordinary, well-drained soil, feed lightly until established.
-Perennial species tend to be short lived.
+Give ordinary, well-drained soil, and feed lightly until established.
+Perennial species tend to be short-lived.
 When using poppies as cut flowers, sear cut stem ends in a flame before placing them in water.

 Plants offered under this name may actually belong to other species.
 From eastern North America.
 Grows...